-A timeline of typical progress through the program can be found on Page 40 of the Handbook.
+A timeline of typical progress through the program can be found on Page 39 of the Handbook.

-Date Comple ete Event and Deadline Assignment of Initial Adviser Choice of M.A.
+Date Complete Event and Deadline Assignment of Initial Adviser Choice of M.A.
 Adviser (after first semester) M-1 - Program of Study for the Master's Degree This form provides the student, the department, and the Graduate School with a plan for all course work, transfer credit, and research hours that will comprise a student's program of study.
-Submit to the Graduate Student Services office by the end of the second semester.
-M-2 - Request for Thesis Committee Submit to the Graduate Student Services office by the end of the second semester.
+Submit to the DGS by the end of the second semester.
+M-2 - Request for Thesis Committee Submit to the DGS by the end of the second semester.
 M-3 - Report of the Master's Examining Committee This form reports the final results of the master's thesis defense.
-Submit to the Graduate Student Services office as soon as possible after the thesis defense.
+Submit to the DGS as soon as possible after the thesis defense.
 D-1 - Qualifying Examination Results & Doctoral Committee Approval A student qualifies for Ph.D. study upon completion of the M.A.
 The department does not require a qualifying examination, therefore this form is normally submitted immediately after the M.A. has been awarded.
 D-2 - Plan of Study for the Doctoral Degree Include Program of Study listing courses taken & anticipated and expected date of comps & completion of dissertation.
 The program must include a minimum of 15 hours of 8000/9000-level coursework exclusive of problems, readings and research.
 Submit to the Graduate Student Services office no later than the end of the student's second semester of doctoral study.
-D-3 - Doctoral Comprehensive Examination Results This form should be completed and submitted to the Graduate Student Services office within one month of exam completion.
-D-4 - Report of the Dissertation Defense This form should be completed and submitted to the Graduate Student Services office as soon as possible after the defense (with an electronic copy of dissertation).
+D-3 - Doctoral Comprehensive Examination Results This form should be completed and submitted to the DGS within one month of exam completion.
+D-4 - Report of the Dissertation Defense This form should be completed and submitted to the DGS as soon as possible after the defense (with an electronic copy of dissertation).
 Be aware of Graduate School deadlines for graduation.

-\ Deadlines and sequence may be different for students desiring credit for graduate course work completed elsewhere.
+^{} Deadlines and sequence may be different for students desiring credit for graduate course work completed elsewhere.

-\\Graduate School forms are available on the Graduate School website.
-If you have questions, contact the Psychological Sciences Graduate Student Services office.
+^{}Graduate School forms are available on the Graduate School website.
+If you have questions, contact the Psychological Sciences DGS.